Live in Italy without working

 Preparation Phase.
 The required documents for the Elective Residence Visa

-As long as each document is correctly collected, translated, and legalized, you can submit Your application at the local Italian Consulate.
+Once each document is correctly collected, translated, and legalized, you can submit Your application at the local Italian Consulate.
+Let’s see the Italy elective residence visa application process.

 That’s is a necessary [and strictly personal] step of the Elective Residence Visa for Italy.